mynah22/Homelab-Guides/firstConfig.md

     * NIC name: vmnic3
     * port label: '4'
     * this port will be one of the internal ports managed by PFSense
-- Port groups 'LAN3-LAN6' are attached to their own vSwitch in ESXI.
+- Port groups 'LAN3-LAN6' are attached to their own vSwitches in ESXI.
     * NIC name: vmnic4 - vmnic7
     * port label: none
-    * these ports will internal ports managed by PFSense
+    * these ports will be internal ports managed by PFSense

 ## Hypervisor set up complete